flutter/website/src/content/tools/devtools/android-studio.md

 ## Launch DevTools from the toolbar/menu

 Once an app is running,
-you can start DevTools using one of the following:
+you can start DevTools using one of the following techniques:

 * Select the **Open DevTools** toolbar action in the Run view.
 * Select the **Open DevTools** toolbar action in the Debug view.